SinTan1729/chhoto-url/README.md

 ## Running with docker
 ### `docker run` method
-1. Build the image
+0. (Only if you really want to) Build the image
 ```
-docker build . -t shorten:latest
+docker build . -t simply-shorten:latest
 ```
-2. Run the image
+1. Run the image
 ```
 docker run -p 4567:4567
     -d url:latest
     -e username="username"
     -e password="password"
-    -d shorten:latest
+    -d simply-shorten:latest
 ```
-2.a Make the database file available to host (optional)
+1.a Make the database file available to host (optional)
 ```
 touch ./urls.sqlite
 docker run -p 4567:4567 \
     -e username="username" \
     -e password="password" \
     -v ./urls.sqlite:/urls.sqlite \
-    -e db.url=/urls.sqlite \
+    -e db_url=/urls.sqlite \
-    -d shorten:latest
+    -d simply-shorten:latest
 ```
 ## `docker-compose`
-There is a sample `docker-compose.yml` file in this repository configured for Traefik.
+There is a sample `docker-compose.yml` file in this repository.
+It contains everything needed for a basic install.
 You can use it as a base, modifying it as needed.
 Run it with
 ```
 docker-compose up -d --build
 ```